leniennl/accountspayable/README.md

 # accountspayable
-AP projects in various companies
+A collection of Python/VBA/SQL scripts for Accounts Payable projects in various companies